Kelley O'Hara: Youth national teams (2005–2010)

-Senior national team (2008–present)
+Senior national team (2010–2023)

 She was called into the senior national team's training camp in December 2009 and attended the January 2010 training camp in the lead-up to the 2010 Algarve Cup.
 O'Hara earned her first senior national team cap in March 2010, coming in as a substitute during a friendly match against Mexico.

 2011 FIFA Women's World Cup

 After falling short of making the 21 player World Cup roster, O'Hara was called up to replace Lindsay Tarpley who tore her ACL in a send-off match against Japan on May 14, 2011.
 O'Hara earned just one cap at right midfield in the 2011 FIFA Women's World Cup in the final group stage game against Sweden.
 The United States went on to win the silver medal in that tournament.

 2012 Olympics

 Throughout her national U-20s, collegiate, and club career, O'Hara was one of the top young offensive players in the United States, but under head coach Pia Sundhage, O'Hara was converted to play outside back in 2012 after teammate Ali Krieger went down with an ACL injury in the 2012 CONCACAF Women's Olympic Qualifying Tournament.
 Against Guatemala on January 22, 2012, in the Olympic Qualifiers, she made her first start at left back and registered three assists.
-O'Hara made her first start at right back against Costa Rica in the match that qualified the United States for the 2012 Summer Olympics in London.
+O'Hara started at right back against Costa Rica in the match that qualified the United States for the 2012 Summer Olympics in London.
 O'Hara played in every minute of the United States' gold medal run, one of three American players to do so.